Sjord/Sjord.github.io/_posts/2017-10-12-intercepting-http-requests-with-mitmproxy.md

                      << 304 Not Modified 0b
     ...

+This command will remove all requests where the URL ends in `jpg` and write the result to `out.mitm`.

 ### Replaying

 The following command will replay the requests from traffic.mitm:

     $ mitmdump --client-replay traffic.mitm

 It will perform requests, one by one, in order.
+This can be useful to create a certain test case and replay it a couple of times.

+Besides replaying client requests, it is also possible to replay server responses.
+This could be useful when developing a client that depends on another server.

 ## Reverse proxy mode